 Office of ESEA Title Programs

-The Office of ESEA Title Programs provides leadership, technical assistance and professional development to schools and community-based organizations in the implementation of specific federal grant programs authorized through the Elementary and Secondary Education Act and amended by the Every Student Succeeds Act."
+The Office of ESEA (Elementary and Secondary Education Act) Title Programs provides leadership, technical assistance and professional development to schools and community-based organizations in the implementation of specific federal grant programs authorized through the Elementary and Secondary Education Act and amended by the Every Student Succeeds Act.

 The New Hampshire Migrant Education Program (NH MEP) addresses the unique educational barriers faced by migrant workers and their families in the state.
 Migrant students are some of the most disadvantaged children and youth nationwide.
 Many are out-of-school, and those in school are often at risk of failing or dropping out due to frequent moves, cultural differences, and language barriers.
 In fact, research shows that each change in school can set back a child or youth’s education by four to six months.
 For out-of-school youth, they may face additional problems such as social isolation, lack of knowledge of resources, or incomplete schooling.